 - ✓ What is the purpose of this team?
 Why does it exist?
 What are we here to do?
 Why is it worth investing this time and effort? - ✓ What shared values do we need to guide how we approach our shared work and how we work with each other?
-In which areas? - ✓ How will we measure our success?
+In which areas? - ✓ What do these values look and sound like in action? - ✓ How will we uphold these values and hold each other accountable? - ✓ How will we measure our success?
 What will that look like?
 Feel like?